aishaahmadd/WiDS_Datathon/README.md

 Describe your data exploration and preprocessing approaches:
 - We focused on exploring the data and finding missing values.
-- We scaled the values so that they can be in closer rane to each other.
+- We scaled the values so that they can be in closer range to each other.
 This is because we had various different ranges of data for each field.
 -